FB Glauberyt

-The PM-84 Glauberyt is a Polish submachine gun.
+The PM-84 Glauberyt (Polish for glauberite) is a Polish submachine gun.
 It is a personal weapon intended for combat and self-defence at ranges up to 150 m with single shot or fully automatic fire mode.
 It features a compact design, minimum overall dimensions, small weight, very good accuracy, and fire stability.
 It is designed for heavy weapons platoons personnel and reconnaissance detachments, special anti-terrorist and police troops.

 In service with the Polish military and police it replaced the earlier PM-63 RAK submachine gun.

 Operation

 The Glauberyt is a select-fire, straight blowback-operated firearm that fires from the closed bolt position.
 Its design influence can be seen to mimic the Uzi.
 However it features a last shot bolt hold open/release like modern service pistols unlike any other submachine guns of its time.
 The PM-84/PM-84P also features ambidextrous charging handles on both sides (influenced by the vz.61 Škorpion).
 A two-bar retractable buttstock tucks right into the side of the weapon.
 The magazine release is in the heel of the pistol grip.
 The Glauberyt feeds from 15-round flush magazines and 25-round extended magazines.
 Fire selector Z = SAFE, P = SEMI, C = FULL AUTO, and sits above rear of the pistol grip.
 When the firearm is on SAFE, the bolt is locked and prevented from moving.
 A folding fore grip rests in front of the trigger guard (in the style of the PM-63 RAK), and an optional tactical flashlight/laser grip can also be mounted, replacing the folding fore grip.

 Modern PM-98/PM-06 variants utilize a thumb magazine release.
 A new slot in the magazine is required to be cut out to work in the later Glauberyts.